Milad-Soleymani/Milad-Soleymani/README.md

 - 🌱 I’m currently learning next js
 - 💞️ I’m looking to collaborate on freelancer
 - 📫 How to reach me instagram with id:web.coder2
-- ⚡ Fun fact: if code work don't change
+- ⚡ Fun fact: if code work don't change it